BillyH80/bh-css/readme.md

 # BH CSS Library
-This is my personal CSS framework.
-It mixes atomic and component-based CSS framework principles, using a core, minimal set of CSS functions and utilities which are then intended for use with unique components/patterns to custom tailor the framework to any project.
+This is my CSS framework that I use for personal projects.

+It mixes atomic and component-based CSS principles, using a core, minimal set of CSS functions and utilities which can then be custom-tailored to a project with unique components/patterns.

 Here is an overview of organization and best practices for the various tools: